njones61/ce547/docs/unit1/04_darcy_layered/darcy_layered_read.md

 # Pre-Class - Darcy's Law - Layered Systems

+In this pre-class, we will learn how Darcy's Law—used to describe water flow in porous media—is extended to layered systems by calculating an equivalent hydraulic conductivity, which differs for parallel and perpendicular flow.
+We will also explore how Darcy's Law applies to multi-dimensional anisotropic media through the use of partial derivatives and a hydraulic conductivity tensor.

 Slides (Darcy's Law - Layers): [darcy-layers.pptx](darcy-layers.pptx) <br>
 Slides (Darcy's Law - Multiple Dimentions): [darcy-multidim.pptx](darcy-multidim.pptx)